Trend and Anomaly Detection

 ../../_images/anomaly_detection_widget.png

-Complete these fields with your preferred settings and press Create Widget.
+Complete these fields with your preferred settings and press Create Chart.

 Note

-Unlike queries, widgets have no option to select a subset of the model properties to monitor for trends and anomalies.
-This is because widgets track only one property.
+Unlike queries, charts have no option to select multiple model properties to monitor for trends and anomalies.
+This is because charts track only one property at a time.

-For AI-generated widgets, the process for enabling anomaly detection is almost identical to the above.
-Go to the Generate Widget tab, enter your prompt, and select a model.
+For AI-generated charts, the process for enabling anomaly detection is very similar.
+Go to the Generate Chart tab, enter a prompt, and select a model.
 To enable trend and anomaly detection, check the AI-Powered Trend and Anomaly Detection checkbox.
 Two new fields will appear (see above for descriptions).
-Complete the fields with your preferred settings, then press Generate Widget.
+Complete the fields with your preferred settings, then press Generate Chart.